 How does this translate for use?
-As we said, those constituents or compounds can certain things, but it doesn’t necessarily mean it will do in the context of all the other constituents within the oil.
-This is because essential oils are synergistic.
+As we said, those constituents or compounds can do certain things, but it doesn’t necessarily mean it will do in the context of all the other constituents within the oil.

 Apply for skin care use, for joint and muscle relief, for reducing inflammation as an immune support, respiratory support.
 Diffuse for grounding and a sense of security energetic cleansing, uplift the spirit and mood, and use during meditation.

 Burn the wood for cleansing and purifying and fragrant smoke that keeps insects away.